yuting1214/AWS_DogImg_Classifier/README.md

-# End-to-end Dog breeds image classification
+# End-to-end Dog breeds image classifier in AWS

 Use transfered learning with pretrained model of Resnet18 and Resnet50 in Pytorch Framework to conduct a image classification task of classifying 133 dog breeds.